 Editing titles on product pages

 To edit a Bigcommerce’s product page’s title, you need to first locate that product by going to Products > View in the dashboard.
 Then, click on the relevant product, followed by the ‘SEO’ tab (see screenshot below).
 There you’ll find the option to edit your title.

 Ignoring headings is a common mistake made by people who build and update their own websites using ‘DIY’ platforms like Bigcommerce.
 Instead of applying headings correctly (H1, H2, H3 etc.) to their text — as a webmaster or web editor might do — they often add bold or capitalised text to break up their content.

 This causes quite a few problems: first, from a aesthetics point of view it can look pretty bad.
 Second, it makes it harder for visually impaired visitors using screen readers to understand your content.
-And third — and of most relevance to a discussion on Bigcommerce SEO — it makes it more difficult for search engines to index your content properly.
+And third — and of most relevance to a discussion on Bigcommerce SEO — it makes it more difficult for search engines to understand, and subsequently index, your content properly.